dolovnyak/michael-scott-queue/README.md

 Tested with a pthread sanitizer on a test where n producers are written to the queue and m consumers are read from it, and the threads are turned off after some iterations and new ones are create. fully implemented on compare and set (CAS) operations and optimized with a more flexible memory model.

+TODO: memory model optimization is not fully completed, this does not affect the correctness of the queue, but it affects its performance.

 Build and run example
 -------
 ```